Netrust offers digital certificates for individuals (personal use), members of organisations (corporate use), as well as servers.

 Netrust Net-ID for Individuals/Members of Organisations

 Netrust Net-IDs can be issued to individuals for personal or corporate use.
 They render full support for 2048 bit encryption/decryption and digital signing, and can be issued via cryptographic tokens to give you complete digital credential portability so you can work securely from anywhere at any time.

 Cryptographic tokens do, however, provide higher levels of security as:

-They provide two factor security - you have your own token and your own password to prevent unauthorised access
+They provide two-factor security - you have your own token and your own password to prevent unauthorized access

 Key pairs are generated on the token and can never be removed from the token

 Key encryption/decryption is carried out by a dedicated onboard processor